 - Pritchard, Alabama;

 - Lancaster, Kentucky Dodge City, Georgia;

 - El Paso, Texas/Juarez Mexico

 - San Cristobal Del Norte, Costa Rica.

 - San Jose, Costa Rica.

 Kathleen Mulcahy Miskell Memorial Scholarship

 Kathleen Mulcahy Miskell, 28, passed away in a tragic accident in 2012.
 She studied at Saint Anselm College earning a bachelor's degree in Psychology in 2006.
-While attending Saint Anselm she gave selflessly to the Service & Solidarity Missions program, working with Habitat for Humanity in Jacksonville, FL, and Nuestros Pequeños Hermanos Orphanage (Our little brothers and sisters) in Honduras.
+While attending Saint Anselm she gave selflessly to the Anselmian B.R.E.A.K. program, working with Habitat for Humanity in Jacksonville, FL, and Nuestros Pequeños Hermanos Orphanage (Our little brothers and sisters) in Honduras.
 In addition to Irish dancing, she had a beautiful singing voice.
 Kathleen loved to socialize with her many friends, had a heart of gold, and always had a house full of people.
 Kathleen will be missed dearly and fondly remembered by her loving family and friends.
 They have chosen to keep her spirit alive through offering a scholarship to support the experiences of future Anselmians seeking the transformative experiences like Kathleen had on Service & Solidarity trips.

 Current students participating in Anselmian B.R.E.A.K. trips are encouraged to apply through the Kathleen Mulcahy Miskell Memorial Scholarship Application (PDF/294KB).